Where the Dead Go to Die: Production

 After its completion, he began work on two more segments but tried to treat them like serious horror films with less comedic elements.
 Liquid Memories, originally called The Lovening, recast the actors from Tainted Milk, with the addition of Brandon Slagle as "The Man".
 It was written as a dark horror, with religious themes about a man losing his soul after experiencing the intense memories of a street prostitute.
 After completing the second segment, which took a year to make, ScreamerClauz sent footage to a number of film festivals, all of whom rejected it except for the Dark Carnival Film Festival.
 He also sent it to the founder of Unearthed Films, Stephen Biro, who asked for more, leading ScreamerClauz to create the segment The Masks That The Monsters Wear, intended as a love story between abused children living in a dark world.
 ScreamerClauz utilized motion capture for the segment by using an Xbox 360 Kinect, and decided to title the full "anthology-style feature film" as Where the Dead Go to Die.

 ScreamerClauz credited his daily use of marijuana and previous psilocybin mushroom and LSD experiences for the film's visuals.
 He also found inspiration with alien conspiracy theories, "religious scare films", and a dream about the devil, which was induced by an overdose of melatonin.
 In the commentary, he said that much of the film's content was included because it was "weird, funny, or fucked up".
 ScreamerClauz tried to not make the film's morals feel forced but instead tried to leave its message up to the audience.
 The film altogether took three years to make, as ScreamerClauz would stop animating for months at a time before starting again.

 Release and reception

 The film was released on DVD and Blu-ray on February 21, 2012.
 It was also released in a limited release of 100 copies on VHS.
 Unearthed Films handled the home video distribution.
 The film is on streaming via Vimeo.

 It was positively reviewed in publications such as Rue Morgue, DVDtalk, and horrornews.
-Critics praised the animation and story, but generally disliked the voice acting.